 Browse Types of Grants

 Gonzaga University provides a Family Discount when there are multiple siblings simultaneously enrolled as full time, matriculated undergraduates.
 In such an instance, the oldest sibling receives a 10% tuition discount.
 If there is a third sibling simultaneously enrolled, a 20% tuition discount is provided to the oldest and a 10% discount to the middle sibling.
 All siblings must be dependent undergraduate students for financial aid purposes in order to qualify for the Family Discount.
 Please review the Family Discount Policy for complete terms and conditions.
-Notification of the siblings' simultaneous enrollment needs to be provided by the family to the Financial Aid Office in order for us to determine eligibility and make this discount available.
+Notification of the siblings' simultaneous enrollment needs to be provided by the family to the Financial Aid Office each academic year in order for us to determine eligibility and make this discount available.

-This is a $3,760 annual grant/loan awarded to students who agree to teach for four years as a highly-qualified teacher in a high-need field at a low-income school after completing their degree.
+This is a $3,760 annual grant/loan offered to students who agree to teach for four years as a highly-qualified teacher in a high-need field at a low-income school after completing their degree.
 If the four year service requirement is not met, the funds must be repaid by the student as an unsubsidized Stafford loan.